vercel/next.js/docs/api-reference/next/image.md

 Setting `placeholder="blur"` enables an automatic placeholder effect for the image, which is rendered on the page until the image is fully loaded.

-Blurry placeholder images are generated automatically for **statically imported** images.
+When `placeholder="blur"` is set on an image, a placeholder image is required.
+These are automatically generated for **statically imported** images only.
 If you wish to use `placeholder="blur"` with any other image, you must provide a value for the [`blurDataURL` property](#blurdataurl).